-Moderate, mitigated to Low: Human infections occur seasonally (typically April through November) through exposure to water or soil contaminated by infected animals and is associated with wading, and swimming in contaminated, untreated open water.
-The occurrence of flooding after heavy rainfall facilitates the spread of the organism because as water saturates the environment leptospirosis present in the soil passes directly into surface waters.
+Moderate, mitigated to Low: Human infections occurred seasonally (typically April through November) through exposure to water or soil contaminated by infected animals and was associated with wading, and swimming in contaminated, untreated open water.
+The occurrence of flooding after heavy rainfall facilitated the spread of the organism because as water saturates the environment leptospirosis present in the soil passes directly into surface waters.
 Leptospirosis can enter the body through cut or abraded skin, mucous membranes, and conjunctivae.
-Infection may also occur from ingestion of contaminated water.
-The acute, generalized illness associated with infection may mimic other tropical diseases (for example, dengue fever, malaria, and typhus), and common symptoms include fever, chills, myalgia, nausea, diarrhea, cough, and conjunctival suffusion.
-Manifestations of severe disease can include jaundice, renal failure, hemorrhage, pneumonitis, and hemodynamic collapse.
-Recreational activities involving extensive water contact may result in personnel being temporarily debilitated with leptospirosis.
-Incidence could result in debilitating febrile illness typically requiring 1 to 7 days of inpatient care, followed by return to duty; some cases may require prolonged convalescence.
-This disease is associated with a Moderate health risk estimate.
+Infection may have also occurred from ingestion of contaminated water.
+The acute, generalized illness associated with infection may mimic other tropical diseases (for example, dengue fever, malaria, and typhus), and common symptoms included fever, chills, myalgia, nausea, diarrhea, cough, and conjunctival suffusion.
+Manifestations of severe disease could have included jaundice, renal failure, hemorrhage, pneumonitis, and hemodynamic collapse.
+Recreational activities involving extensive water contact may have resulted in personnel being temporarily debilitated with leptospirosis.
+Incidence could have resulted in debilitating febrile illness typically requiring 1 to 7 days of inpatient care, followed by return to duty; some cases may have required prolonged convalescence.
+This disease was associated with a Moderate health risk estimate.

-Low: Unmitigated Health risk of leptospirosis is Moderate during warmer months.
-Mitigation measures reduce the risk to Low.
-Confidence in the health risk estimate is high.
+Low: Unmitigated Health risk of leptospirosis was Moderate during warmer months.
+Mitigation measures reduced the risk to Low.
+Confidence in the health risk estimate was high.